 Situated on Gambo Street throughout the month and until December 25.
 In the village children can visit Santa’s house for free and take pictures with him.

-During the weekend of the 16th to the 17th, Benidorm will once again host the traditional Christmas Market (Mercat de Nadal) on Avenida Martínez Alejos, organized by the Festival Committee, where you can buy traditional and local products from the area and typical of Christmas.
+Benidorm will once again host the traditional Christmas Market (Mercat de Nadal) on Avenida Martínez Alejos, organized by the Festival Committee, where you can buy traditional and local products from the area and typical of Christmas.

 December 21st – Hogueras, which literally translates to ‘bonfires’.
 During this celebration, the winter solstice (the shortest day of the year) is celebrated.
 A typical event which takes place is people jumping over fires to protect themselves from illness in the upcoming year.